 Deferred Outflows - In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 For district-wide financial statements, the School District reports deferred outflows of resources related to pensions and other postemployment benefits.
 This amount is the result of a difference between what the plan expected to earn from plan investments and what is actually earned.
-This amount will be amortized over the next four years and included in pension and other postemployment benefits expense.
-Changes in assumptions relating to the net pension and other postemployment benefits liability are deferred and amortized over the expected remaining service lives of the employees and retirees in the plan.
+This amount will be amortized over the next four years and included in pension and other postemployment benefits liability are deferred and amortized over the expected remaining service lives of the employees and retirees in the plan.
 The School District also reported deferred outflows of resources for pension and other postemployment benefits contributions made after the measurement date.
 This amount will reduce the net pension and other postemployment benefits liability in the following year.